Castledermot GAA: Gaelic football

 Pat Byrne played in two All Ireland finals and won three Railway Cup medals for Leinster.
-The club won three intermediate championships, but only after the 1932 Intermediate football final against Newbridge was abandoned after a fight brought it to a premature end and the fight spilled onto to the streets of Athy.
+The club won three intermediate championships, but only after the 1932 Intermediate football final against Newbridge was abandoned after a fight brought it to a premature end and the fight spilled onto the streets of Athy.
 "Not since the elections of 1927 has a baton been drawn in Athy until last Sunday when owing to the behaviour of the followers of the visiting football teams it became imperative to use force", the Carlow Nationalist reported.
 Castledermot won Intermediate championships in 1963 and 1985.
-In 2007 the Ladies Football Team Won Division 4.
+In 2007 the Ladies Football Team won Division 4.

 Hurling

 St Dermot's hurling club was founded in 1958.
 A number of players with the club were members of the Kildare senior hurling squads of the 1960s and 1970s.
 A minor three-in-a-row 1978–1980, managed by R.E.
 Byrne, laid the foundation for three senior successes in the 1990s.